The classification of compact simply connected biquotients in dimension 6 and 7: Preliminaries

 \subsection{Background on biquotients}

 A homomorphism $f = (f_1, f_2):H\rightarrow G\times G$, which we will always assume to have finite kernel, defines an action of $H$ on $G$ by $h\ast g = f_1(h)g f_2(h)^{-1}$.

-An action is called effectively free if whenever any $h\in H$ fixes any point of $G$ then it fixes all points of $G$.
-It is called free if the only element which fixes any point is the identity.
-One easily sees that a biquotient action of $H$ on $G$ is effectively free iff whenever $f_1(h)$ is conjugate to $f_2(h)$ in $G$, then $f_1(h) = f_2(h)\in Z(G)$.
-Likewise, a biquotient action of $H$ on $G$ is free iff whenever $f_1(h)$ is conjugate to $f_2(h)$ in $G$, then $f_1(h) = f_2(h) = e\in G$.
-It follows easily from this that a biquotient action of $H$ on $G$ is (effectively) free iff the action is (effectively) free when restricted to a maximal torus of $H$.
+An action is called \textit{effectively free} if whenever any $h\in H$ fixes any point of $G$ then it fixes all points of $G$.
+It is called \textit{free} if the only element which fixes any point is the identity.
+The following proposition is immediate.